j0lv3r4/jolvera.biz/_posts/2015-06-16-how-i-organize-my-sass-projects.md

 layout: post
 author: Juan Olvera
 twitter: _jolvera
+summary: "his is a basic writing on how I organize my Sass projects, mostly for self documentation.

+I have two structures; mid and small-size projects.
+I work mostly for small business, so there is no need to over engineer my Sass code. "
 ---

 This is a basic writing on how I organize my Sass projects, mostly for self documentation.